-Here at Kelburn we like to look after our tummies, and we have a wide and tasty selection of food from your old-schoolfairground tuck to traditional Scottish fare via a wide “world” choice, using locally sourced ingredients.
+At Kelburn we like to look after our tummies, and we have a wide and tasty selection of food from your old-school fairground tuck to traditional Scottish fare via a wide “world” choice, using locally sourced ingredients.
 This year you can choose from wood-fired pizzas, wraps, crepes, vegan, vegetarian, BBQ, Caribbean, Mexican, German and obviously haggis, neeps and tatties.
 Drink is equally diverse with a range of respected Scottish breweries provided ales, lager and cider on tap.
 There will be a cocktails bar available too.
 Proper tea and coffee are of course standard.

 We operate a tiered ticketing system: the sooner you buy, the cheaper they are.
-Scannable e-Tickets are available on this site through Paypal, and at usual outlets in Edinburgh & Glasgow.
-They are limited to just 1300, and we expect them to go fast.
+Scannable e-Tickets are available on this website through Eventbrite.
 Kids are most welcome at the festival, 5-12 year olds’ tickets are just heavily subsidised and under 5s go free, everyone else must purchase a standard ticket.
 For more information on tickets and where to purchase go to the ticket page.
 Tickets include camping.

 The festival site is very easy to reach.
 Catch The Kelburn Bus from Edinburgh or Glasgow all the way onto site.
 Trains go to Largs from Glasgow on a regular basis, and from Largs you can catch the Kelburn Shuttle Bus for £1 or it’s a very short and inexpensive taxi ride.
 For those coming from further afield cheap flights to Glasgow Prestwick are available at Ryanair.
 You can get to Largs by train or bus from the airport (around 1 hour journey).
 Cheap advance train tickets are available now for travel to Glasgow from around the UK.
-We also run our own bus service to the festival.
 Check the travel page for more info.